 Resideo Helps Your Home Stay 'Just Right'

 Resideo’s DR-enabled thermostats are “set and forget” – homeowners don’t have to worry about adjusting temperatures themselves – but if customers want or need to make changes to the thermostats, they can access the devices via a simple app on their phones even when they’re away from home.

-  “Our new T9 and T10 Pro thermostats take your comfort and energy savings to the next level by offering temperature control that’s ‘just right’ in any room,” said Scott Harkins, vice president and general manager of Connected Home for Resideo.
+“Our T9 and T10 Pro thermostats take your comfort and energy savings to the next level by offering temperature control that’s ‘just right’ in any room,” said Scott Harkins, vice president and general manager of Connected Home for Resideo.
 “The thermostats feature wireless smart sensors that measure temperature and humidity, allowing homeowners to prioritize certain rooms to the desired temperature for certain times of day.
-The new thermostats are compatible with utility energy savings programs that may qualify for rebates or reduced energy bills.”
+The thermostats are compatible with utility energy savings programs that may qualify for rebates or reduced energy bills.”

 - To see if your utility offers a program, use this simple tool offered by Resideo.

 Video: What is Demand Response and How Does it Work?